-Overall County revenues have decreased by \$596,757, or 1.1%, compared to FY2010.
-Tax Revenue decreased by \$2,095,4438, while Other Revenues increased by \$1,498,686.
-The overall revenue in the County will be \$231,054,415, with \$192,355,004 in Tax Revenues and \$38,699,411 in Other Revenues.
-Our yield on investments has been moderate, with rates near 1%, and we expect this to hold steady in the new fiscal year as the federal open market committee has kept rates low.
+Overall County revenues have increased by \$4,031,189, or 1.7%, compared to FY2011.
+Tax Revenue increased by \$2,655,506, while Other Revenues increased by \$1,375,683.
+The overall revenue in the County will be \$234,488,847, with \$192,915,067 in Tax Revenues and \$41,573,780 in Other Revenues.
+Our yield on investments has been moderate, with rates near 1.5%, and we expect this to hold steady in the new fiscal year as the federal open market committee has kept rates low.
+Fort Bend County has benefited from the depository bank contract's minimum interest rate of 1.5% which is significantly higher than the U.S. Treasury yield.

 Contracts to provide additional Law Enforcement in unincorporated communities will continue to provide protection to the Communities with which contracted; however, those revenues and expenditures will be shown in a budget amendment when the contracts are finalized.
-Thus, the revenues and expenditures do not appear in this budget, as they have in the past.
+Thus, the revenues and expenditures do not appear in this budget.